BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 - The will create a registry entry making it possible for to load the api layer on OpenXR initialization

 ### Optional: Confirm correct installation
-You can use the application [OpenXR Explroer](https://github.com/maluoi/openxr-explorer/releases) to verify the correct installation:
+You can use the application [OpenXR Explorer](https://github.com/maluoi/openxr-explorer/releases) to verify the correct installation:
 - Install OpenXR Explorer
 - Connect your headset
 - Start your corresponding VR runtime application (e.g. SteamVR, Oculus App, Mixed Reality Portal, Varjo Base, PiTool, etc.)
-- Start OpenXR explorer/releases
+- Start OpenXR explorer
 - Search for the section `xrEnumerateInstanceExtensionProperties` (should be in the middle column at the bottom by default)
 - Check if the entry `XR_APILAYER_NOVENDOR_motion_compensation` with version `v1` exists